AnmolS99/AnmolS99/README.md

 ### Hi there 👋

-I'm a software engineer with a strong interest in AI 🦾
+I'm a software engineer at Itera with a strong interest in AI 🦾

 🎓 I have a Master's degree in Computer Science from NTNU, with specialization in AI